 Our exposure to market risk is confined to our cash, cash equivalents, and short-term investments.
-We invest in high-quality financial instruments, primarily money market funds, with the average effective duration of the portfolio within one year which we believe are subject to limited credit risk.
+In accordance with the Company's investment policy, we invest in high-quality financial instruments, primarily money market funds, with the average effective duration of the portfolio within one year which we believe are subject to limited credit risk.
 We currently do not hedge interest rate exposure.
 Due to the short-term nature of our investments, we do not believe that we have any material exposure to interest rate risk arising from our investments.
 The Company is exposed to credit risks in the event of default by the financial institutions or issuers of investments in excess of FDIC insured limits.
 The Company performs periodic evaluations of the relative credit standing of these financial institutions and limits the amount of credit exposure with any institution.